 It’s a vicious cycle.
-When faced with a number problem you are gripped by anxiety or panic.
-Clearly these feelings are no good so you go out of your way to avoid number problems as much as possible.
-This leads to your becoming less and less “good at math” and the feelings of anxiety increase.
-Round and round you go until your math anxiety has become a fact of life for you.
+When faced with number problems you are gripped by anxiety or panic.
+Clearly, these feelings are no good so you go out of your way to avoid number problems as much as possible.
+This leads to your becoming less and less “good at maths” and the feelings of anxiety increase.
+Round and round you go until your maths anxiety has become a fact of life for you.

-Research is currently delving into possible causes of and intervention for math anxiety.
-One article from youcubed at Stanford University reports that timed tests may be responsible for math anxiety in some cases.
-Other research at the University of Chicago conducted by psychologist Sian Beilock found that math-anxious parents can pass on this anxiety to their children.
+Research is currently delving into possible causes and interventions for maths anxiety.
+One article from youcubed at Stanford University reports that timed tests may be responsible for maths anxiety in some cases.
+Other research at the University of Chicago conducted by psychologist Sian Beilock found that maths-anxious parents can pass on this anxiety to their children.

-A first-person account from a New York Times reporter confirmed this, and mentioned as well the enormous effect teachers can have on a student’s math anxiety.
-Still other factors such as stereotype threat can severely and adversely affect students’ performance on math exams.
-And of course math learning disabilities such as dyscalculia can result in a child feeling intense anxiety when asked to deal with numbers.
+A first-person account from a New York Times reporter confirmed this and mentioned as well the enormous effect teachers can have on a student’s maths anxiety.
+Still, other factors such as stereotype threat can severely and adversely affect students’ performance on math exams.
+And of course, maths learning differences such as dyscalculia can result in a child feeling intense anxiety when asked to deal with numbers.

 What possibilities exist for breaking out of the cycle of anxiety-avoidance-poor performance?
-An experiment at Stanford University found that one-on-one tutoring alleviated math anxiety in students by using techniques based on exposure therapy.
-Students faced their fears of math in a supportive environment and gradually those fears lessened.
+An experiment at Stanford University found that one-on-one tutoring alleviated maths anxiety in students by using techniques based on exposure therapy.
+Students faced their fears of maths in a supportive environment and gradually those fears lessened.
 Breathing techniques for older students at university have also been found to be effective.
-In the case of a learning disability then early intervention can be key in lessening anxiety caused by numbers.
+In the case of a learning difference then early intervention can be key in lessening anxiety caused by numbers.